Musab-Nuirat/GSG-Movie-and-TV-Show-Analysis/README.md

 ## Analysis Report: Top Movies and TV Shows
 ### Data Cleaning and Preprocessing

 We began by cleaning and preprocessing the data.
-We removed unnecessary columns, such as Poster_Link, Released_Year, Certificate, Runtime, Overview, Meta_score, Star1, Star2, Star3, Star4, No_of_Votes, and Gross.
+We removed unnecessary columns, such as Poster_Link, Released_Year, Certificate, Runtime, IMDB_Rating, Overview, Meta_score, Star1, Star2, Star3, Star4, No_of_Votes, and Gross.
 These columns were not relevant to our analysis.
 We also handled missing values by dropping rows with missing values.

 ### Most Popular Genre